What are spiders?

 Spiders live outside, but unfortunately, regularly find their way inside homes, garages, sheds, barns, and other buildings, while following their prey or looking for suitable shelter.
 Outside, brown recluse and black widow spiders build their irregular shaped webs at ground level.
 House spiders place their webs above the ground in trees, shrubs, bushes, and in tall grass.
 They also build webs under roof eaves, inside doorways, and under decks.

-Inside, spiders hide under furniture, in basements, closets, attics, under sinks in bathrooms and kitchens.
+Inside, spiders hide under furniture, under sinks in bathrooms and kitchens, and in closets, attics, and basements.
 Spiders are reclusive by nature and choose to nest or burrow in spots that are away from a lot of activity.

 How do I get rid of spiders?